grace941217/grace941217/README.md

 ### -

-Waiting for that one opportunity which will help me prove that here is one of the top hires.
 I am a passionate programmer who is determined to move forward everyday.
 Willing to take challenges to grow for greater purpose.
 I am a fast learner with strong skills in active listening, creativity and persistence.
 Background in biology as a nursing major and gained hospitality experiences in the food industry while in college.